izanami-01/Samvid-2.git.io/Readme.md

-This is project is for sumvid..hackathon challenge of SSCET Bhilai.
+This is project is for samvid..hackathon challenge of SSCET Bhilai.

 Thank you!
 Happy coding!